 Documents relating to pupils on the SEND register will be stored with their pupil file in fireproof cabinets in the school office; these cabinets are locked overnight.
-SEND records will be passed on to a child's next setting when he or she leaves Norham St Ceolwulf's C of E First School.
+SEND records will be passed on to a child's next setting when he or she leaves our school.
 The school has a Confidentiality Policy which applies to all written pupil records.